Preparing water for baby formula

 Bottle warmers are convenient and safe as long as they have a thermostat control.
 Don’t leave the bottle in the warmer for more than 10 minutes.
 This might cause bacteria to breed in the formula or breastmilk.
 These bacteria are a common cause of diarrhoea.

-If the bottle of formula is too hot, cool it down by holding it under cold running water or placing it in a jug of cold water.
+If you accidentally make the formula too hot, cool it down by holding it under cold running water or placing it in a jug of cold water.
+Swirl the bottle and recheck the temperature on your wrist before feeding.
+Don’t put this bottle back in the fridge for later use.